DIY Black and White Contrast Cards for Babies (Free Printable)

 Related: 26 Things We Didn’t Get at Our Baby Shower But Ended Up Buying

 If you don’t have a laminator or prefer to buy contrast cards, I highly recommend the first two Lovevery play kits.
-And if those are out of your price range, check out our Lovevery Amazon dupes series for budget-friendly alternatives.

 Enjoy!